Dental implants are a long-lasting solution for replacing missing teeth. Each

-1. Fixture: A titanium or zirconia post placed in the jawbone to actas the tooth root.
+Fixture: A titanium or zirconia post placed in the jawbone to act as the tooth

-3. Crown: The artificial tooth that replaces the visible part of the missing tooth.
+Crown: The artificial tooth that replaces the visible part of the missing

 Dental implants are designed to look, feel, and function like natural teeth.
 They help restore your smile and make everyday activities like eating and speaking easier.
 Beyond aesthetics, implants also support your overall oral health by preventing bone loss, maintaining the structure of your face, and protecting nearby teeth.
 Whether you’re missing a single tooth or multiple teeth, dental implants can provide a comfortable, reliable, and natural-looking solution for a healthy, confident smile.